PsyTeachR/ads-v1/docs/08-wrangle.md

 ### Mutate

-Add new columns or change existing ones.
-Refer to other columns by their names (unquoted).
-You can add more than one column in the same mutate function, just separate the columns with a comma.
-Once you make a new column, you can use it in further column definitions (e.g., `profit` below).
+The function `mutate()` allows you to add new columns or change existing ones by overwriting them by using the syntax `new_column = operation`.
+You can add more than one column in the same mutate function by separating the columns with a comma.
+Once you make a new column, you can use it in further column definitions.
+For example, the creation of `profit` below uses the column `expenses` which is created above it.

 ```r